 The aspiration usually takes about 15 to 20 minutes.
 About 30 minutes later, our pain doctor administers the stem cell injection in the affected areas.

-Why is regenerative medicine a good alternative for patients with RA?
+Why is regenerative medicine a suitable alternative for patients with RA?

 Regenerative medicine is one of the best treatments for rheumatoid arthritis because of its natural properties.